McCain on his time as POW: ‘I fell in love with my country’

 Thus began a harrowing, five-year ordeal that was to define the future senator and presidential candidate’s life.

-Before his imprisonment in Vietnam, McCain was Navy royalty — the grandson and son of four-star admirals — as well as a self-described lousy student at the Navy Academy and a hotshot pilot who had survived three accidental crashes.
+Before his imprisonment in Vietnam, McCain was Navy royalty — the grandson and son of four-star admirals — as well as a self-described lousy student at the U.S. Naval Academy and a hotshot pilot who had survived three accidental crashes.
 His time in captivity gave his life purpose.

 “I have never felt more powerfully free, more my own man, than when I was a small part of an organized resistance to the power that imprisoned me,” McCain wrote in his 1997 memoir, “Faith of My Fathers.” ‘’Nothing in life is more liberating than to fight for a cause larger than yourself.”